 The Hometown Connection That Brought Camp HLC to Flat Rock

-For three years, Camp HLC has been a haven at Flat Rock River YMCA Camp for children with similar experiences to come and enjoy a week of summer activities outdoors.
-Camp HLC wouldn’t have come to the Midwest, however, without a little help from the Zoellner family of Fishers.
-Stacey Zoellner’s husband, Richie Zoellner, was diagnosed with ALS in 2013 when their daughter Kelsey was one.
+For three years, Camp Hope Loves Company has been a haven at Flat Rock River YMCA Camp for children with similar experiences to come and enjoy a week of summer activities outdoors.
+The camp wouldn't have come to the Midwest, however, without a little help from the Zoellner family of Fishers.
+Stacey Zoellner's husband, Richie Zoellner, was diagnosed with ALS in 2013 when their daughter Kelsey was one.
 A diagnosis like ALS takes a toll on an individual as well as their family.
 With a young daughter, Stacey saw the need for Kelsey and other children dealing with ALS in their lives to attend camp and just be a kid with others who understood.
 An employee of LIDS Sports Group, Stacey saw the perfect opportunity to partner with LIDS Foundation.
 Her work and their generous donation brought Camp HLC to Indiana.

 Helping Circles, Camaraderie, Fun at Camp

 Camp HLC is a fun camp experience which also includes helping circles to provide time for sharing and support.
 For many children, attending a week-long camp is not within their means.
 For even more, meeting another child whose life has been affected by ALS is unheard of.
-At Camp HLC, all of the children in attendance are providing love and support to someone battling ALS or they have watched someone they love pass away from the disease.
+At the camp, all of the children in attendance are providing love and support to someone battling ALS or they have watched someone they love pass away from the disease.
 Camp brings these amazing children together in a safe and nurturing environment.

 Hope and Healing After Loss